pkunjam/pkunjam/README.md

 ### About

 I am a computer science undergraduate and I am passionate about developing and evaluating new technologies using VR/AR.
 My career aspiration is to become an independent scientist.
-My research interest lies in the area of Human-Computer Interaction, Augmented Reality, Virtual Reality, and Robotics.
+My research interest lies in the area of Human-Computer Interaction, Augmented Reality, Virtual Reality, Computer Graphics, and Robotics.

 I have worked with renowned organizations for my internships such as Johns Hopkins University, MIT Media Lab, and University of Canterbury.

-Currently I am planning to apply for a Master's degree for fall 2022.
 In the near future I am interested to do a PhD in the field of HCI or Robotics.

 ### Found it interesting?
 Know more about me